You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

 For example, in Europe, Albania is so beautiful and one of the best-kept secrets on the continent.
 Exceedingly cheaper than Croatia or Greece nearby.
 Pretty much just as beautiful.

-(And just as “safe”, for those who are very scared of everything… a year ago when Ukraine was invaded, some travelers even wanted to cancel trips to Croatia, a NATO member that has nothing to do with the conflict…)
+(And just as “safe”, for those who are very scared of everything… 2 years ago when Ukraine was invaded, some travelers even wanted to cancel trips to Croatia, a NATO member that has nothing to do with the conflict and no relevant history…)

 Anyway, to get back to Kyiv’s modern buildings, that’s precisely what seems to make the war in Ukraine more “shocking” to many people — at least compared to the many other deadly conflicts constantly going on around the world that nobody talks about and that nobody seems to ever care about — it really looks like home there.